derpaschi/Mitey/README.md

 Quick start
 -----------
-Call examples/index.php on your local webserver, there you can put in your mite API credentials and test all methods and check the response values this script provides.
+Clone this repo into any webserver and call `examples/index.php`, there you can put in your mite API credentials and test some methods and check the response values this script provides.

 Usage
 -----